codinganovel/autocd-go/readme.md

 - **macOS** - bash, zsh, fish, dash, sh
 - **BSD** - sh, bash, zsh

-The library automatically detects your shell.
-No configuration needed.
+The library automatically detects your shell from the `SHELL` environment variable, with automatic fallback to `/bin/sh` if the shell is invalid or missing.

 **Note:** AutoCD Go is now focused on Unix-like systems (Linux, macOS, BSD).
 Windows support has been removed to simplify the architecture and focus on the core Unix use case where directory inheritance is most valuable.